Mandatory evacuation issued for part of Howard County

 KRCG reports Howard County emergency management co-director Bill John said the levee near Petersburg is expected to fail soon.

-The evacuation includes residents in Franklin, New Franklin and a stretch along Highway 5 from the Boonville Bridge to New Franklin.
-The zone essentially covers all of the Missouri River bottom from Petersburg to Rocheport.
+The evacuation includes residents in Franklin, New Franklin and essentially all of the Missouri River bottom from Petersburg to Rocheport.

-The Red Cross is opening a shelter at the Open Bible Praise Center in Boonville for affected residents.
+Also, levees in rural areas of a northeast Missouri county were overtopped Thursday, flooding several thousand acres of farmland.

+Lewis County Emergency Management Director David Keith said the levees are near Union and Gregory townships, which are across the Mississippi River from Quincy, Illinois.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.